-Students who are temporarily restricted from participation in physical education will remain in the class and shall continue to learn the concepts of the lessons but not actively participate in the skill demonstration.
+Students who are temporarily restricted from participation in physical education will not actively participate in skill demonstration but will remain in the class to learn the concepts of the lesson.

 Physical Fitness Assessment (Grades 3-12)

 Annually, the district will conduct a physical fitness assessment of students in grades 3-12 who are enrolled in a physical education course or a course for which physical education credit is awarded.
 At the end of the school year, a parent may submit a written request to the principal to obtain the results of his or her child's physical fitness assessment conducted during the school year.